 |La Latte||Self Catering||Saturday||1||2||1|

-The property is a charming, tranquil and private 1 bedroom stone cottage near the village of Plevenon, the coastal footpath and beaches with excellent walking, swimming and cyling on the doorstep.
+The property is a charming, tranquil and private 1 bedroom stone cottage on the coast and in a rural setting.
+It is close to the coastal footpath and to several beaches and there is excellent walking, swimming and cycling on the doorstep.

 The cottage adjoins the main house, a farmhouse dating from the 1700s, has its own access, is private and is not overlooked.
 It faces south with open views over a wild flower meadow, fields and woodland and there is off-road parking The sitting room with dining area adjoins a separate kitchen, which leads to the bathroom.
 The spacious first floor bedroom, accessed from the sitting room, has a lovely view.